ikhsansyahrizal/ikhsansyahrizal/README.md

 - 🌱 I’m currently focusing as Native Android Developer on Fintech industry.
 - 📖  In the midst of iOS development studies with SwiftUI / Storyboard.
-- 📫 How to reach me: instagram @isrzl_
+- 📫 How to reach me: instagram @syahrizal_ikhsan
 - 👉 Connect me in Linkedin : [Ikhsan Syahrizal](https://www.linkedin.com/in/ikhsan-syahrizal-33734a20b/)